 Listen first and take time to respond

-No matter what your position is in the organisation, the conflict will be resolved more swiftly if you listen carefully and hold your judgement or questions until you’ve really had a chance to think.
+No matter what your position is in the organisation, the conflict will be resolved more swiftly if you listen carefully and hold your judgment or questions until you’ve really had a chance to think.

 Almost all of us benefit when we ask ourselves, “Where is my resistance to this person’s ideas coming from?”